Research activities in the speech therapy group of a kindergarten

 18. Games with words and sentences.

-(bread - lush, fragrant, soft, ruddy, ...)
+(bread - fluffy, fragrant, soft, rosy,...)

-(with a tail, not a mouse - a turnip)
+(with a tail, not a turnip mouse)

 - “Chains of words”

-(Inventing phrases following one after another:
+(Coming up with phrases following one after another:

 (The cat laps milk.
 The cow gives milk.
 The cow grazes in the meadow.